43 Iconic Historical Places In India To Explore In 2025

 Image Source

 It was believed that Muhammad Quli Qutb Shah built the Charminar in 1591 to honor Allah.
-However in reality this historical tourist place in India was built to signify the end of plague in the city.
-Legend has it that there is a secret tunnel from the monument to Golconda fort but it hasn’t been discovered till date.
-Each minaret of this monument has four stories and every arch has one clock.
+However, in reality, this historical tourist place in India was built to signify the end of the plague in the city.
+Legend has it that there is a secret tunnel from the monument to Golconda Fort, but it hasn’t been discovered to date.
+Each minaret of this monument has four stories, and every arch has one clock.

 Mysore Palace is among the famous historical places in India